Stony Woods Estate Wedding Venue Review

 The park has designated locations in which elopements and micro-weddings are permitted.
 They range from overlooks to cabins, with many varieties of options in between.
 We’ll dive into how to find these locations, as well as some of our favorite spots in the next section!

-Where to Elope in the Smokies
+Where to Elope in Great Smoky Mountain National Park

 Forty-five different locations are approved by the national park for elopements and weddings.
 Like I mentioned previously, these locations vary in the views they offer, the amenities they provide, and how secluded they are.
 You can explore the full map here.
 The majority of the approved locations are on the Tennessee side of the park, but you will likely find more seclusion at the locations on the North Carolina side.